kurapica/IGAS/PLoop/README.md

 So, you can quickly find where the error happened.

+Remember, when a value is passed to the **Validate** method, it has already passed the type checking, so no need to check it again in your custom validation.

 ---

 We also may want to validate numeric index table of a same type values, like a table contains only string values :